FusionAuth/fusionauth-site/site/_posts/2020-05-06-securing-asp-netcore-razor-pages-app-with-oauth.md

 ### Configuring FusionAuth with Kickstart

-Instead of manually configuring up FusionAuth above, you can also use Kickstart.
+Instead of manually configuring FusionAuth as above, you can also use Kickstart.
 This lets you get going quickly if you have a fresh installation of FusionAuth.

 You can learn more about how to use [Kickstart](/docs/v1/tech/installation-guide/kickstart/).
 If you want to give it a try, here's an [example Kickstart file](https://github.com/FusionAuth/fusionauth-example-kickstart/blob/master/example-apps/asp-net-razor-pages.json) which sets up FusionAuth for this tutorial.